Hash oil: Vitamin E acetate

-On September 5, 2019, the United States Food and Drug Administration (US FDA) announced that 10 out of 18, or 56% of the samples of vape liquids sent in by states, linked to recent vaping related lung disease outbreak in the United States, tested positive for vitamin E acetate which had been used as a thickening agent by illicit THC vape cartridge manufacturers.
-On November 8, 2019, the Centers for Disease Control and Prevention (CDC) identified vitamin E acetate as a very strong culprit of concern in the vaping-related illnesses, but has not ruled out other chemicals or toxicants as possible causes.
+On 5 September 2019, the United States Food and Drug Administration (US FDA) announced that 10 out of 18, or 56% of the samples of vape liquids sent in by states, linked to recent vaping related lung disease outbreak in the United States, tested positive for vitamin E acetate which had been used as a thickening agent by illicit THC vape cartridge manufacturers.
+On 8 November 2019, the Centers for Disease Control and Prevention (CDC) identified vitamin E acetate as a very strong culprit of concern in the vaping-related illnesses, but has not ruled out other chemicals or toxicants as possible causes.
 The CDC's findings were based on fluid samples from the lungs of 29 patients with vaping-associated pulmonary injury, which provided direct evidence of vitamin E acetate at the primary site of injury in all the 29 lung fluid samples tested.
 Research suggests when vitamin E acetate is inhaled, it may interfere with normal lung functioning.
 "Vitamin E oil might be in 60-70% of street carts, insiders say."

 Synthetic cannabinoids

 Counterfeit THC oil has been detected to contain synthetic cannabinoids.
-Several school kids in Greater Manchester collapsed after vaping Spice mis-sold as 'natural cannabis'.
+Several school children in Greater Manchester collapsed after vaping Spice mis-sold as 'natural cannabis'.